Qualified Terminal Interest Property (QTIP) Trusts

 Consequently, any contingency that terminates her interest before her death, such as upon remarriage, will disqualify the property for the marital deduction.

-Without the marital deduction, estate taxes would have to be paid on the property in Trust C when the 1st spouse died.
+Without the marital deduction, estate taxes must be paid on the property in Trust C when the 1st spouse died.
 However, all QTIP trusts are structured so that the surviving spouse receives the income from the trust, but is not permitted to change the beneficiaries of the trust; otherwise, if the deceased spouse was not worried about the ultimate beneficiaries of his property, or trusted his spouse completely, then there would be no purpose for the separate trust, since all the property can be given to the surviving spouse without any estate tax being due.

 If the grantor gives the QTIP property during his life, then the grantor must make the election to treat the property as QTIP property.
 If the grantor wants to transfer the property at his death through a trust, then the grantor must prepare the QTIP trust document, but to delay payment of the estate tax on the QTIP property, the executor of the will must elect it on the federal estate tax return by listing the property on Schedule M, Bequests, etc., to Surviving Spouse, which is part of the Form 706, United States Estate (and Generation-Skipping Transfer) Tax Return and deducting its value from the deceased spouse's taxable estate.